Théâtre de la Mode: Restoration and later tours

 The Maryhill Museum of Art in the United States acquired the mannequins in 1952 through a donation by art patron Alma de Bretteville Spreckels.
 The original sets accompanying the dolls, which had been crafted by such artists as Christian Bérard, Jean Saint-Martin, Georges Wakhevitch and Jean Cocteau, were lost before the Maryhill acquired the exhibit.
 In 1988, Paris's Musée de la Mode et du Textile undertook an extensive restoration of the mannequins and painstakingly recreated the sets.
 The Théâtre de la Mode still exhibits at the Maryhill Museum of Art by rotating selections from the complete series of mannequins and sets.
 Parts of the Théâtre de la Mode also tour art and fashion museums throughout the United States and worldwide.

 Impact on fashion, art, and culture

 The art and aesthetics of Théâtre de la Mode have had lasting influence on the worlds of fashion, contemporary art, and design.

-In the late 1980s, the designer BillyBoy* organised an exhibition tour Le Nouveau Théâtre de la Mode (New Theatre of Fashion) sponsored by Mattel with Barbie dolls dressed by contemporary fashion designers.
+In the late 1980s, the designer BillyBoy* organized an exhibition tour Le Nouveau Théâtre de la Mode (New Theatre of Fashion) sponsored by Mattel with Barbie dolls dressed by contemporary fashion designers.

-Town & Country magazine reports that seminal fashion designer Christian Dior likely contributed design work to Théâtre de la Mode, and that Dior's Couture Collection was influenced by the display.
+Town & Country magazine reports that seminal fashion designer Christian Dior likely contributed design work to Théâtre de la Mode, and that Dior's couture collection was influenced by the display.